Carrooi/Node-Simq/README.md

 ## Changelog

-Changelog is in the bottom of readme.
+Changelog is in the bottom of this readme.

 ## Supported files